 Key Takeaways about the Hemp Opportunity

-When the 2018 Farm Bill was passed, the doors to the hemp industry opened and the release of the USDA’s interim final rules opened those doors even wider.
-While there are still rules, restrictions, and challenges at the federal and state levels that keep those doors from opening all the way, the good news is they’re open just wide enough for savvy entrepreneurs and investors to enter and profit.
+When the 2018 Farm Bill was passed, the doors to the hemp industry opened and the release of the USDA’s interim final rules in 2019 opened those doors even wider.
+While there are still rules, restrictions, and challenges at the federal and state levels that keep those doors from opening all the way in 2021, the good news is they’re open just wide enough for savvy entrepreneurs and investors to enter and profit.